Riimu/Kit-CSRF/README.md

 byte string may generate problems in different storage methods, the cookie or session value is always stored as a byte64 encoded string.

-Similarly, the `getToken()` will return a byte64 encoded string and the `validateToken($token)` method expects a byte64 encoded string.
+Similarly, the `getToken()` will return a base64 encoded string and the `validateToken($token)` method expects a base64 encoded string.
 However, when the token is generated using the `getToken()` method, the actual string is 64 bytes long.
 This is because it includes the encryption key used to encrypt the actual token that follows using a simple XOR encryption.
 A new random encryption key is generated using `openssl_random_pseudo_bytes()` each time the method is called.
-This is used to avoid possible HTTPS BREACH attacks taking advantage of the CSRF token.
+This is used to prevent BREACH attacks taking advantage of the CSRF token.

 ## Credits ##